xaviolo99/PogChat/README.md

 # PogChat
-Developed at HackUPC in 2017.
+Developed at HackUPC Fall in 2017.

 It helps imaginBank clients, through a Python bot that communicates with the Telegram API through a php script.